TanBinh93/tanbinhphan.github.io/index.md

 - Skilled at optimizing computation-intensive algorithms for large-scale data processing.

 ### Computer Vision & Image Processing
--Extensive experience in 2D and 3D image processing, particularly in Structure from Motion (SfM) and Tomographic Reconstruction for 3D reconstruction from various imaging modalities, ranging from consumer cameras to medical X-ray systems.
+- Extensive experience in 2D and 3D image processing, particularly in Structure from Motion (SfM) and Tomographic Reconstruction for 3D reconstruction from various imaging modalities, ranging from consumer cameras to medical X-ray systems.
--Expertise in mesh reconstruction from point clouds, point cloud texturing, and 3D rendering.
+- Expertise in mesh reconstruction from point clouds, point cloud texturing, and 3D rendering.
--Applied machine learning and deep learning algorithms to solve computer vision and image analysis problems.
+- Applied machine learning and deep learning algorithms to solve computer vision and image analysis problems.
--Currently working in the field of X-ray image processing and 3D optical metrology.
+- Currently working in the field of X-ray image processing and 3D optical metrology.

 ### Software Development
 - Developed Graphical User Interfaces (GUIs) for image processing applications using Python (PyQt, Qt).